Terabuck/bluelight/README.md

  - **Reminder** the DICOMWeb Plugin of the DICOM server shall be installed first.

 ## About
-* BlueLight是少數能在網頁上顯示3D VR、MIP及MPR的開源DICOM瀏覽系統，它擁有平易近人的操作介面並支援RWD及Web零足跡瀏覽，可在任意大小的裝置上執行。
+* BlueLight is one of the few open source DICOM browsing systems that can display 3D VR, MIP, and MPR on the web.
+It has an easy-to-use interface and supports RWD and Web zero-footprint browsing.
+It can be executed on devices of any size.
-* 標記顯示方面支援RTSS、Overlay、Graphic Annotation、AIM等標記，亦可於3D系統中轉換成3D標記。
+* Marker display supports RTSS, Overlay, Graphic Annotation, AIM and other markers, and can also be converted into 3D markers in the 3D system.
-* 此專案亦支援LabelImg格式的標記繪製。
+* This project also supports label drawing in LabelImg format.
-* 3D VR顯示模式支援染色、窗度、透明、壓縮、貼皮、內插、降噪、打光、挖洞及最大密度投影，針對骨骼及肺氣管有專門的顯示模式，MPR模式則支援內插、貼皮、染色以及3D切面的顯示。
+* The 3D VR display mode supports dyeing, windowing, transparency, compression, skinning, interpolation, noise reduction, lighting, digging, and maximum density projection.
+There are special display modes for bones and lungs, and MPR mode supports interpolation , skinning, staining and display of 3D slices.
-* 通過台灣醫學資訊聯測 MI-TW 2020 - Track 4: DICOMWeb Query/Retrieve Consumer
+* Through Taiwan Medical Information Joint Test MI-TW 2020 - Track 4: DICOMWeb Query/Retrieve Consumer

 ## Key Features
 ### Network support